 It seems we humans are a predictable bunch so it doesn’t take long for dedicated hacking software to crack our passwords.
 Most people think of obvious words and numbers and combine them in simple ways.
 Adding a variation in characters, for example changing THRIVE to 7HR1V3, will make a little difference on how hard it is to guess, the length of the password however, is more significant.
 As it turns out the biggest mistake you can make is that your password is too short.
 The longer a password is the stronger it is.
 Most passwords are approximately 8 characters long so make sure it is longer than this.

-One of the tools we like to use is a secure password you could try a password generator like www.lastpass.com.
+One of the tools we like to use is a secure password you could try a password generator like LastPass.
 This uses simple words and even spaces but because of the length of the characters it can make your password literally millions of times harder to guess.
 The good thing about this is that the words make it much easier to remember.

 - 123456